rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Office 365 Migration with BitTitan/Office 365 Tenant End Point Preparation (Source or Destination).md

 1. Click 'Add Group'
 2. Select 'Mail-enabled security' select next.
-3. Give the group a reasonable name like 'impersonation', 'o365migration', or 'migration'
+3. Give the group a distinct name. e.g. 'migration'
 4. Give the group a reasonable description: Used for mail box impersonation by migration@clientdomain.com.
 5. Assign default tenant admin as the owner.
 Select Next.
 6. Select next on 'add members' we will add members later with a power shell script.
-7. Give the group an reasonable email address 'impersonation@clientdomain.com', 'mig@clientdomain.com', etc. Do not allow people from outside the organization to  send email to this mail-enabled security group.
+7. Give the group an reasonable email address 'mig@clientdomain.com'.
+Do not allow people from outside the organization to  send email to this mail-enabled security group.
 Do not require approval to join the group.
 Select Next.
 8. Click Create Group.
 9. Refresh the group lists then edit the group you just created.
 10. Go to settings and under general settings select 'Hide this group from the global address list.' then Select Save.